 Paul also regularly provides legal and strategic advice to both employers and senior employees in the public and private sector with respect to all aspects of the employment relationship, including the negotiation of executive employment and termination agreements, employment policies, freedom of information requests, collective agreement interpretation, investigations, and the accommodation of employees in the workplace.

-Paul has also been recognized by Best Lawyers in Canada in the areas of Administrative and Public Law.
-Prior to joining the firm in 2009, he articled and then practiced for three years in the labour and employment group at a leading national firm.
+Prior to joining the firm in 2009, Paul articled and then practiced for three years in the labour and employment group at a leading national firm.